react-made-native-easy/react-made-native-easy.github.io/setting-up-the-project/getting-started.md

 Before we can install react native onto our system we need to install few dependencies.

+We need to install node , watchman and yarn.
+Run the following commands on the terminal to install them.

 ```
 brew install node
 brew install watchman